Community impact of the Big Country VOAD

 Grants from the Paula A. Windham Fund for Education and Community Development fund support a range of rural nonprofit initiatives serving the counties within a 150-mile radius of Oplin, including: Brown, Callahan, Coleman, Comanche, Eastland, Fisher, Haskell, Jones, Kent, Knox, Mitchell, Nolan, Runnels, Scurry, Shackelford, Stephens, Stonewall, Taylor, and Throckmorton.

-See the full list of 2024 scholarship recipients.
+See the list of local organizations awarded.